How to Use GPT-5.2 for Video Translation [2026 Guide]

 Video lengthLonger video = more tokens = more credits

-Number of target languagesEach language is a separate translation + dub run
+Number of target languagesEach language is a separate translation and dub run

-Model choiceGPT-5.2 typically uses more credits per minute than Gemini or DeepSeek
+Model choiceGPT-5.2 uses 1.5–2x more credits per minute than Gemini or DeepSeek

-Best practice: Use GPT-5.2 for hero content (marketing, key tutorials, narrative) and reserve other models for bulk or highly technical jobs.
-For accuracy benchmarks across the pipeline, see How Accurate Is AI Video Translation?.
+Best practice: Use GPT-5.2 for hero content—marketing launches, key tutorials, narrative or documentary video, flagship customer-facing content—and reserve other models for bulk or highly technical jobs.
+For accuracy benchmarks across the full pipeline, see How Accurate Is AI Video Translation?.

 Best Practices for GPT-5.2 Video Translation

-Apply these so your GPT-5.2 dubs consistently hit the bar you want.
+Apply these practices so your GPT-5.2 dubs consistently hit the quality bar you need.

-1. Use the context box — One or two clear instructions (tone, register, audience) improve consistency and reduce post-editing.
+1. Use the context box—always.
+One or two clear instructions (tone, register, audience, brand name) improve consistency and reduce post-editing.
+This is the single highest-leverage action you can take with GPT-5.2.

-2. Upload clean audio — GPT-5.2 works best with clear speech and minimal background noise; transcription and timing improve.
+2. Upload clean audio.
+GPT-5.2 works best with clear speech and minimal background noise; transcription and timing accuracy improve significantly with a clean source recording.

-3. Pick the right model for the job — Use GPT-5.2 for European languages and creative content; switch to Gemini or DeepSeek for Asian-language or technical-heavy projects.
+3. Pick the right model for the job.
+Use GPT-5.2 for European languages and creative content; switch to Gemini or DeepSeek for Asian-language or technical-heavy projects.
+Do not use a premium model where a cheaper one performs equivalently.

-4. Review one segment first — Run a short clip in one target language, check tone and terminology, then scale to the full video and more languages.
+4. Review one segment first.
+Run a short 2–3 minute clip in one target language, check tone and terminology, then scale to the full video and more languages.
+Catching issues early saves significant re-processing time.

-5. Name your brand and product — In context, you can add: "Brand name is [X]; product is [Y].
+5. Name your brand and product.
+Add to context: "Brand name is [X]; product is [Y].
 Keep these unchanged in translation."
-GPT-5.2 respects such constraints well.
+GPT-5.2 respects these constraints consistently across long scripts—a simple precaution that prevents brand dilution.

-Using GPT-5.2 for every language when budget is tightReserve it for European languages and hero content; use Gemini or DeepSeek for the rest.
+Using GPT-5.2 for every language when budget is tightCreates unnecessary cost for language pairs where cheaper models perform equivalentlyReserve GPT-5.2 for European languages and hero content; use Gemini or DeepSeek for the rest

 Frequently Asked Questions